 As for getting you to orgasm with manual stimulation, and his frustration with that experience, maybe he’d like a primer on exactly what to do.
 You could read together my post on Manual Play for Her and/or Paul Byerly’s post on Orgasmic Massage.

-There are plenty more tips in Hot, Holy, and Humorous: Sex in Marriage by God’s Design, releasing very soon!
-It’s available for pre-order right now.
+There are plenty more tips in Hot, Holy, and Humorous: Sex in Marriage by God’s Design!
+It’s available for order right now.